 Besides normal colostrum leakage, other possible causes of nipple discharge during pregnancy include the following:

 When to See Your Doctor About Nipple Discharge

 While nipple discharge during pregnancy is normal, there are signs to watch for that may indicate that something is wrong.
 Contact your doctor immediately if your nipple discharge has any of the following characteristics:

 - Discharge is coming from only one breast

 - Discharge is bloody

 Colostrum leakage can be embarrassing at times, but there are a few things you can do to prevent it from becoming a problem.
 Talk with your healthcare provider about the amount of colostrum you are secreting.
 Although there is nothing you can do to stop the leakage, you can purchase breast pads to control the problem.
 Some breast pads are disposable and some are washable.
 Wearing these pads inside a supportive bra can reduce discomfort you may be feeling due to your tender breasts and prevent embarrassing moments.
 Your doctor may also recommend that you allow time each day to air-dry your breasts.
 The air slows the secretion of colostrum.

-Also, if you are leaking colostrum, try not to wear any shirts or blouses that you may love.
-This can prevent ruining them, which will only upset you more while you’re in your fragile state of mind.
-Wear clothes you purposely bought for your pregnancy, and invest in breast pads (also called nursing pads).
+Also, if you are leaking colostrum, try not to wear any of your favorite shirts or blouses.
+This can prevent them from being ruined, which will only upset you more while you’re in a fragile state of mind.
+Wear clothes purchased for your pregnancy, and invest in nursing pads.